Notes on Theory of Distributed Systems: Random interactions

 But we can do better than this.
 With random scheduling, we have much more control over how a computation evolves, and this can be used to simulate (with high probability) a register machine, which in turn can be used to simulate a Turing machine.
 The catch is that the state of a population protocol with $n$ agents can be described using $O(\log n)$ bits, by counting the number of agents in each state.
 So the most we can simulate is a machine that has $O(\log n)$ space.

-The original population protocol paper included a simulation of an $O(\log n)$-space Turing machine, but the time overhead per operation was very bad, since most operations involved a controller agent personally adjusting the state of some other agent, which requires at least $O(n)$ interactions before the controller meets its target.
+The original population protocol paper included a simulation of an $O(\log n)$-space Turing machine, but the time overhead per operation was very bad, since most operations involved a controller agent personally adjusting the state of some other agent, which requires $Θ(n)$ time on average before the controller meets its target.

 A better construction was given by Angluin~\etal~\cite{AngluinAE2008fast}, under the assumption that the population starts with a single agent in a special leader state.
 The main technique used in this paper it to propagate a message $m$ using an epidemic protocol $mb → mm$.
 The time for an epidemic to spread through a population of $n$ individuals through random pairwise interactions is well-understood, and has the property that (a) the time to infect everybody is $Θ(\log n)$ with high probability, and (b) it's still $Θ(\log n)$ with high probability if we just want to infect a polynomial fraction $n^ε$ of the agents.